d-oliveros/isomorphine/README.md

 }
 ```

-To require serverside entities from the browser:
+To require server-side entities from the browser:

 ```js
 // in /api/index.js